FFCheckGeldcheck

 A running record of substantial changes to Geldcheck.
 Minor copy fixes and routine source rechecks aren't logged.

-• Initial publication of 14 tools across 6 money-decision categories, bilingual NL+EN, all as “coming soon” stubs with documented inputs, outputs, and data sources.
+• Initial publication of 20 tools across 10 money-decision categories, bilingual NL+EN, with documented inputs, outputs, and data sources for each.
 Wft “information not advice” positioning surfaced on every page.

 Report an error